The RCR is led in Scotland by the Standing Scottish Committee.

 - Responding to relevant Scottish consultation documents.

-For all enquiries, please email the Governance and Council Officer.
+For all enquiries, please email the Policy and Academic Research Coordinator

 - Radiologist numbers increased by only 3% between 2010-2015 - the lowest of all the home nations